 - Generic methods or methods on generic types (see Generics support in Software Potential) for more details of Generics support).

-- Methods that invoke other methods with “out” or “ref” parameters.
+parameters. - Methods that invoke other methods with

 - Methods with too many local variables or parameters (> 254).